May 31, 2011

 images - 44th ward office

 'This is a proposal to turn the Lakeview Lutheran Church, which has a smaller congregation than in the past, into a mixed use-church and disability accessible rental building.
 This development will serve residents at or below 30% of the area’s median income with accessibility needs, which is a hard to serve population.
 It is an opportunity to provide affordable and permanent supportive housing in this location.
 The proposed building includes both landscaping and lighting to increase safety around the site.
-The proposed building is six stories and has a height of 69 feet.' - 44th ward development
+The proposed building is six stories and has a height of 69 feeft.' - 44th ward development page

-The congretational 'community room' will be on the first floor
+will be on the first floor

 Nov 2023